Domestic Abuse and Sexual Violence

 Independent Domestic Violence Advisor (IDVA) service

-During 2015/16, a total of 1028 referrals were received by the Independent Domestic Violence Advisor (IDVA) service, an increase of 236 referrals on the 2014/15 figure.
+During 2018/19, a total of 1122 referrals were received by the Independent Domestic Violence Advisor service, which is an increase from 2017/18 (1056).
 The IDVA service works with the most high risk victims of domestic abuse.
-Around 95% of referrals during 2015/16 related to female victims.
-Recorded perpetrators of domestic abuse were most commonly ‘ex-intimate partners’ (49%) or ‘intimate partners’ (31%).
+Around 95% of referrals during 2018/19 related to female victims.

 Somerset Domestic Abuse Outreach (non-IDVA) Service

 People identified as being at medium risk of domestic violence are supported through the Domestic Abuse Outreach service.
-During 2015/16 there were 782 referrals to the Domestic Abuse Outreach service, an approximate 57% increase on 2014/15 numbers.
+During 2018/19 there were 672 referrals to the Domestic Abuse Outreach service, which is virtually identical to 2017/18 (673)

 Specialist Domestic Abuse Refuge/Safehouse Services

-During 2015/16 there was an approximate 60% reduction in the number of referrals received for Refuge/Safehouse services, (circa 100 in 2015/16 compared to 266 referrals during 2014/15).
-Around three quarters of victims originated from within the South West.
-Data is not readily available to determine the number of Somerset victims fleeing to other parts of the country.
+During 2018/19 there were 135 referrals received for Refuge/safehouse services, an increase from 124 in 2017/18.
+Around 59% of victims originated from within the South West.
+Data is not readily available to determine the number of Somerset victims fleeing to other parts of the country

 Somerset's Strategic Action Plan